xavierroma/arbit/readme.md

 # ARBit

-The bits of an AR framework.
+The bits of an AR library.